AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 		- [ ] an unkempt halfling man with patched clothing
 		- [ ] a smiling elf woman who bears a striking resemblance to Vidorant but is noticeably younger.
 - [ ] Casing the Joint (vault in the Suncut Bazaar)
+	- [ ] "The vault stands in a rundown neighborhood, but the street and alleyways around the vault are unobstructed.
+Small windows glint from high on the vault's stone walls.
+Two guards keep watch on the second-floor balcony, while another guard patrols around the structure at ground level."
+	- [ ]
 	- [ ]

 ##  Develop fantastic locations